-When simply getting out the door without mismatched shoes is considered a feat during chaotic weekdays, whipping up a satisfying morning meal seems like a long shot.
-And while meat eaters—and even vegetarians—can grab a decently healthy breakfast sandwich en route to work, it’s often slim pickings for vegans.
-Not anymore: Check out these 19 meat- and dairy-free recipes you can make at home in 15 minutes or less; some are even portable!
+When getting out the door without mismatched shoes is a feat on chaotic weekdays, whipping up a satisfying morning meal is a long shot.
+And it’s not so easy for vegans to grab a decently healthy breakfast sandwich on the way to work.
+The pickings are slim.

-When pancakes can be ready in 15 minutes, there’s no reason they should be reserved just for weekends!
+When pancakes can be ready in 15 minutes, there’s no reason they should be reserved just for weekends.
 Use a blender to whip up the ingredients in a jiffy.
-Then top them with nut butter for some extra protein and healthy fat to keep you going all morning.
+Then top them with nut butter for extra protein and healthy fat to keep you going all morning.

-Thanks to a blend of flour and almond milk, vegan French toast can be a thing!
+Thanks to a blend of flour and almond milk, vegan French toast can be a thing.
 Thick slices of day-old bread get soaked in the mixture then seared on a pan until that all-important crust forms.
-You may not even miss the egg!
+You won’t miss the egg at all.

 The canned pumpkin, cranberries, and warm spices make these wheat-less cups taste just like the holidays.
 But since they require just ten minutes in the oven, they make a tasty, gluten-free and portable breakfast any time of year.

-Thanks to this blogger subbing out the butter and refined sugar for more nutritious ingredients like almond butter, wheat germ, and just a touch of honey (use maple syrup or agave to go full vegan), it’s perfectly acceptable to be eating cookie dough for breakfast.
-Grab a handful of these energy-rich morsels on your way out the door; they may be small, but they’re dense enough to fuel you for a while!
+It’s perfectly acceptable to eat cookie dough for breakfast, thanks to this blogger subbing out the butter and refined sugar for more nutritious ingredients like almond butter, wheat germ, and just a touch of honey (use maple syrup or agave to go full vegan).

 If you’re running short on time in the morning, these 10-minute, no-cook bars are a no-brainer.
-With just 1/4 cup of honey in the eight-serving recipe, they’re much lower in sugar than store-bought versions, while the nuts, seeds, and coconut oil give you plenty of healthy fat without any of the hydrogenated stuff that lurks in many packaged bars.
+With just 1/4 cup of honey (you can use maple syrup or molasses instead) in the eight-serving recipe, they’re much lower in sugar than store-bought bars.

-“Strawberry-infused” sounds like there’s fancy technique at play here, but it’s really just a matter of blending the fruit with some cashews and water for a smoothie-like result.
+“Strawberry-infused” sounds like there’s a fancy technique at play, but it’s really as simple as blending the fruit with some hemp seeds and water for a smoothie-like result.
 Pour it onto cooked quinoa for a breakfast that’s much heartier than plain old milk and cereal.

-This take on a traditionally eggy dish swaps out the incredible edibles for high-protein chickpea flour.
-Whisk it into some almond milk, ladle it into a pan, and fill it with veggies.
-Fold it over, grab a fork and knife, and dig in—just like you would with an omelet!
+This take on a traditionally eggy dish swaps out the incredible edibles for high-protein chickpea batter made with almond milk.
+Just fill it with veggies, fold it over, grab a fork and knife, and dig in.

-Disclaimer: This recipe calls for one minute of prep, tipping the total time to 16 minutes.
-We’re thinking you may not mind though, since the results are a big plate of generously seasoned tofu with dashes of nutritional yeast and turmeric (that make them taste just that much more like scrambled eggs).
+This recipe calls for one minute of prep, tipping the total time to 16 minutes.
+We’re thinking you won’t mind, since the results are a big plate of spicy scrambled tofu boosted with dashes of nutritional yeast.